 Popular Career Opportunities in Animation Industry

 It is a common stereotype that working in animation you need to be good at drawing, design,ing or using digital tools.
 However, animation professionals can work in a variety of industries, including management, entertainment, and advertising.
 You can still find a position that suits your interests and expertise, even if you don’t know anything about making animation.
+As a freelancer, you can even try out several of the roles listed below until you find one you’re naturally drawn to.
+With a laptop and a solid freelance contract setting your terms and conditions, you will be able to outsource work of all kinds to most animation studios.

 Animation Casting & Talent Manager